Kashu7100/Qualia2.0/tutorial/README.md

 <div id='ex3'/>

 ## Example with Cart-Pole - DQN
 DQN is Q-Learning with a Deep Neural Network as a function approximator.
 Qualia2 provides `DQN` class and `Environment` class for handy testing for DQN.
 As an example, let's use [CartPole](https://gym.openai.com/envs/CartPole-v1/) task from Gym.
+One can visualize the environment with `Environment.show()` method.
 ```python
 from qualia2.environment.cartpole import CartPole
 from qualia2.applications.dqn import DQN